What is an Organisation Development Practitioner?

 Four years on and the number of OD roles advertised – often at very attractive salaries – suggests a wider understanding.
 But what exactly does the job entail?
 Is there an OD practitioner definition?
 What qualifications do OD practitioners need?
 What are the competencies of OD practitioners?
 What’s the definition of an OD Practitioner?
 And could a practitioner, either in-house or a consultant, support your company to work more efficiently to make the changes it needs?

 In the simplest terms, Organisational Development is something which enables people to change systems and culture in businesses.
 An organization development practitioner applies behavioural science to issues within organisations and systems to align capability and strategy, intervening in systems so that people can better work together to achieve their goals.

-As the Roffey Park Organisational Development practitioners course introduction puts it: “In today’s fast-paced, ever-changing business environment, an organisation’s ability to respond is key to survival and success.
+As the Roffey Park Diploma in Organisational Development Practice course introduction puts it: “In today’s fast-paced, ever-changing business environment, an organisation’s ability to respond is key to survival and success.
 It is not the ‘organisation’ however that decides when, why or how to respond, it’s the people within it.”